 The cost of a PPC Facebook campaign can start from $0.26 (cost per click) or $1.01 (cost per thousand impressions), but the advertising costs can vary widely based on several factors, including your industry, target audience, competition, and campaign objectives.
 The average costs of Facebook PPC campaigns in 2024, based on WebFX statistics, are the following:

-You can set your budget in daily or ad lifetime aspects before launching Facebook advertising, and then you can choose Facebook’s automatic bidding function to make the platform distribute your budget for the best results.
+You can set your budget in daily or ad lifetime aspects before launching Facebook advertising.
+Automatic bidding lets Meta spend the budget toward the selected objective, such as clicks, landing page views, leads, or purchases.
+The result depends on whether the objective and conversion event match the real business goal.
 For those who want to make it manually, there is another option where users set bids on their own.

 Take into account the key aspects affecting the Facebook advertising costs, as follows:

-1. Bidding strategy – Facebook ads operate on an auction system where you compete with other advertisers for ad placements.
-You can choose between manual bidding, setting your maximum bid, or automatic bidding, where Facebook optimizes your bid to get the best results within your budget.
+- Bidding strategy – Facebook ads operate on an auction system where you compete with other advertisers for ad placements.
+You can choose manual bidding to control the maximum bid or automatic bidding to let Meta allocate spend toward the selected objective.

-3. Ad quality and relevance – Facebook uses a relevance score to measure how well your ad is performing with your target audience.
-Ads with higher relevance scores generally cost less because they are more engaging and relevant to users.
+- Ad quality and relevance – Facebook uses a relevance score to measure how well your ad is performing with your target audience.
+Ads that match the audience, creative, and landing page intent can be cheaper to deliver because Meta’s auction also considers ad quality and expected user response.

 If you are considering hiring professionals to run your Facebook PPC campaigns, expect to pay an average of $500 to $2000 per month for freelance PPC management.
 Engaging a PPC management agency, however, can cost anywhere from $1500 to $25,000 per month, depending on the extent and range of services provided.